Sahim475/fixed-income-pricing-platform/docs/phase15_market_risk_design.md

 ## 1. Objective

 Phase 15 extends the platform with a market-risk layer that estimates downside risk from historical curve moves, parametric volatility assumptions, and deterministic stress scenarios.
-The design keeps the implementation educational and transparent while reusing the existing curve-pricing engine for repricing under shocks.

 The phase adds: